ericliu-el/vscode-coldcode/README.md

 - Realtime configuration, realtime effects
 - Download as `png` file or Copy to your clipboard
-- Show line numbers / titles
+- Show line numbers (From 1 or real line number)
+- Show title and customize title
 - Many other configuration options

 ## Usage